AmanB42/Head-Over-Meals-Overhaul/README.md

 ## Navigation

 * The folder titled "Original" contains the files that were created in tandem with my seven group members.
-In order to launch the website, open FRAME.html.
+  * Open FRAME.html to launch the website.
+  * For the Login page:
-  * For the "Login" page, enter either "Aman", "Shaheer", "Anthony", "Ayman", "Puja", "Fariah", "Alex", "Jorge" for the username, and enter "group1" for the password.
+   * Usernames are: "Aman", "Shaheer", "Anthony", "Ayman", "Puja", "Fariah", "Alex", or "Jorge" (no quotes)

-* .
+   * Password: group1